-CryptoCompare has established the notion of top-tier volume whereby investors can segment the market into higher and lower quality volumes.
+CryptoCompare has established the notion of Top-Tier volume whereby investors can segment the market into higher and lower risk volumes.

-We currently define top-tier volume as volume derived from exchanges scoring a B and above.
+We currently define Top-Tier volume as volume derived from exchanges scoring a B and above.

-This equates to a total of 45 exchanges that we have rated top-tier for the current review.
+This equates to a total of 84 exchanges (vs 68 in the July 2020 Benchmark) that we have rated Top-Tier for the current review.